fmDXP/ToBinary/README.md

 # ToBinary
-A simple decimal to binary and hex converter.
+### A simple decimal to binary and hex converter.

+Screenshots
+.NET 8.0 Windows Forms application.